Martin Marković

 Martin Marković (born 13 January 1996) is a Croatian discus thrower.

 He won the gold medal at the 2014 World Junior Championships (and finished sixth in the shot put), won the silver medal at the 2015 European Junior Championships, finished tenth at the 2017 Universiade and sixth at the 2018 Mediterranean Games.
 He also competed at the 2017 European U23 Championships without reaching the final.

-His personal best throw is 63.24 metres, achieved at the 2018 European Throwing Cup in Leiria.
+His personal best throw is 65.69 metres, achieved at Budapest in 2023.